angular/angularfire/docs/1-install-and-setup.md

 npm install angularfire2 firebase --save
 ```

-Now that you have a new project setup, install AngularFire 2 and Firebase from npm.
+Now that you have a new project setup, install AngularFire2 and Firebase from npm.

 ### 4. Setup @NgModule